ishawng/ml-technical-analysis/README.md

 ![Alt text](images/knn.PNG?raw=true "Figure 5")

 Most of the clusters ended up being fairly mixed, with one cluster of outliers.
-This is likely because Euclidean distance isn’t a very good metric when dealing with time-based data, as it is invariant to time shifts.
-That is, if two time series are similar, but shifted by some number of time steps, Euclidean distance fails during clustering.
+Again, this is likely because Euclidean distance isn’t a very good metric when dealing with time-series data.

 To solve this problem, we next used K-Means with Dynamic Time Warping (DTW).
-As motivated by [4], DTW is a better metric to use when clustering time series because it can measure the similarity in trend between two time series even if the similarity does not begin at the same time.
 The resulting elbow method plot for this strategy revealed 6 clusters as being a good choice for the dataset:

 ![Alt text](images/dtw_elbow.PNG?raw=true "Figure 6")